NikKowPHP/arinabot/bot_implementation_plan.md

 # Telegram Subscriber Bot - Implementation Plan

 This document outlines the steps required to develop, test, and deploy the subscriber-only Telegram guide bot.
+ pip3: Always prefer using python3 and pip3 to avoid conflicts with the older system Python 2 (if present).

 **Project Files:**
 *   `telegram_subscriber_bot_description.md`: Bot specifications and messages.